kubrickfr/avsc-wiki/API.md

 ##### `type.toString([obj])`

 + `obj` {Object} The object to serialize.
-If not specified, this method will return the [canonical version][canonical-schema] of this type's schema (which can then be used to compare schemas for equality).
+If not specified, this method will return the [canonical version][canonical-schema] of this type's schema instead (which can then be used to compare schemas for equality).

 Serialize an object into a JSON-encoded string.